Lisa Hilton (musician): Later life and career

 As a bandleader, Hilton has worked with bassists Christian McBride, Luques Curtis, and Larry Grenadier, drummers Antonio Sanchez, Nasheet Waits, Rudy Royston, Billy Hart, and Lewis Nash, trumpeters Ingmar Thomas, Sean Jones and Terell Stafford, and saxophonists J. D. Allen, Steve Wilson, Brice Winston, and Bobby Militello.

-On her latest album, Extended Daydream, Hilton’s line-up included long-time bandmates Rudy Royston on drums, Luques Curtis on bass, trumpeter Igmar Thomas, and J. D. Allen on tenor sax.
+On her latest album, Naturally, Hilton’s line-up included long-time bandmates Rudy Royston on drums, Luques Curtis on bass, trumpeter Igmar Thomas, and J. D. Allen on tenor sax.

 In the book The New Face of Jazz, author Cicily Janus writes that Hilton has been "compared to some of the best pianists in history" – comparisons often include Bill Evans and Dave Brubeck, but Hilton's compositions are also considered to be reminiscent of musical impressionism inspired by Claude Debussy and Erik Satie.

+In 2026, Lisa won two World Entertainment Awards, the first for Lucky All Along as 2026's Best Jazz Album and the other in the Best Jazz Solo Performance category for the track "Hollywood Moment."

 On All About Jazz, Hilton's album Lucky All Along was voted one of the Best Recordings of 2024 by Neil Duggan and, in 2021, her album Transparent Sky was included in a year's end roundup of the Best Recordings by Mike Jurkovick.
+Hilton’s 2025 album Extended Daydream was included in The Times of London's collection of best jazz albums of 2025.

 In 1988, Price Stern Sloan published the children's book, If Dinosaurs Were Alive Today, which Hilton wrote with her sister, Sandra L. Kirkpatrick, and illustrated by Randy Chewning.

 Publishing

 Inspired by Joni Mitchell, Hilton started a publishing company that was trademarked Lisa Hilton Music.
 Her record label, Ruby Slippers Productions was established in 2001.
-She is a voting member of National Music Publishers Association.
+She is a voting member of the National Music Publishers Association.